 Put your itemizing in to action, transition and shuffle tasks that need to be shuffled

 Basically, this is about getting to know yourself, and what you prioritize.
 When you take a step back and recognize that many of the unreturned phone calls, emails, or event invites sitting at the edge of your consciousness are things you simply don’t love/need to do.
 Prioritizing opens up the possibility of making conscious choices in how you spend your time.
 Instead of getting caught up in the never ending deluge, you can pick your path.
-And maybe, just maybe, you’ll actually get to do some of the things you ‘love’ with a little time for a few physio exercises thrown in along the way!
+And maybe, just maybe, you’ll actually get to do some of the things you ‘love’ with a little time for self care and a few physio exercises thrown in along the way!